 5. Off-leash pets were roaming around.

-Letting your pet run off-leash at an RV park is generally not a good idea.
+Letting your pet run off-leash at an RV park is not usually a good idea.
 Even if you’ve trained them well, dogs are naturally tempted by everything at a campground: people, other dogs, cats, and wildlife like squirrels.
 It also puts you at a higher risk of a dog bite-incident, and the chance they may pick up a disease like rabies.